How Much Does a Green Card Through Marriage Cost?

 What is a Green Card through Marriage?

-A Permanent Resident Card, often known as a Green Card, allows you to permanently live and work in the U.S. There are several paths to becoming a permanent resident, but one of the most common ways is through marriage to a U.S. citizen or permanent resident.
+A green card USA, officially known as a a Permanent Resident Card, often known as a Green Card, allows you to permanently live and work in the U.S. There are several paths to becoming a permanent resident, but one of the most common ways is through marriage to a U.S. citizen or permanent resident.
 The process and costs depend on whether you apply from inside or outside the U.S.

 Cost of Filing for a Green Card from within the United States